ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregators SHOULD take steps to mitigate the risk of dropping reports (e.g., by evicting the oldest data first).

-Furthermore, the aggregators must store data related to a task as long as the current time has not passed this task's `task_expiration`.
+Furthermore, the Aggregators must store data related to a task as long as the current time has not passed this task's `task_expiration`.
 Aggregator MAY delete the task and all data pertaining to this task after `task_expiration`.
-Implementors SHOULD provide for some leeway so the collector can collect the batch after some delay.
+Implementors SHOULD provide for some leeway so the Collector can collect the batch after some delay.

 # Compliance Requirements {#compliance}